FullpermAlpha/marketplace/README.md

-# Fullperm tools for Secondlife
+# Fullperm marketplace for Secondlife